micmejia/bible-dump/NKJV/Job/Job 24.md

 He gives them security, and they rely _on it;_ Yet His eyes _are_ on their ways.

 ###### 24
 They are exalted for a little while, Then they are gone.
-They are brought low; They are [^e]taken out of the way like all _others;_ They dry out like the heads of grain.
+They are brought low; They are taken out of the way like all _others;_ They dry out like the heads of grain.

 ###### 25
 "Now if _it is_ not _so,_ who will prove me a liar, And make my speech worth nothing?"